 The inauguration festivities began with a guitar concert featuring Haines, his brothers, recording artist Phil Madeira, and several other friends from Haines' years at Taylor.
 They concluded with a Friday evening concert featuring Taylor alumnus Steve Amerson with the Marion Philharmonic Orchestra.
 Known as "America's Tenor," Amerson has recorded numerous albums and contributed to soundtracks for dozens of motion pictures, television programs, and commercials.

 “The inauguration of a president on any college campus is an event of significance that reaches well beyond the person who is vested with the office of president,” said Haines.
 “More importantly, it is a celebration of the history, heritage, people, educational mission, and, in Taylor’s case, religious purposes, that are essential to the life of the institution of higher learning.

 “From the time my wife, Sherry, and I solemnly accepted the call to serve as Taylor’s President and First Lady, we have looked forward to this celebration with a deep sense of purpose, humility, gratitude, and awe, and certainly, an urgent reliance on God,” Haines continued.
-“We humbly look forward to sharing this time with not only Taylor's students, faculty and staff, but also with our larger Indiana community and with many, many friends and institutional delegates who will travel from across the United States and beyond to attend.”

 In addition to his degree from Taylor, Haines holds a Doctor of Education Degree from the University of Pennsylvania (Philadelphia, Pa.); a Doctor of Jurisprudence from the Maurer School of Law at Indiana University (Bloomington, Ind.)
 (Cum Laude); and Master of Arts from Ball State University (Muncie, Ind.).